ibm-cloud-docs/schematics/iam.md

 {: row-headers}
 {: class="comparison-table"}
 {: caption="User permissions for {{site.data.keyword.bpshort}} KMS" caption-side="top"}
-{: summary="The table shows user permissions by access role.
-Rows are to be read from the left to right, with the access role in column one, and the permission descriptions in column two."}

 ## Setting up access for your users
 {: #access-setup}